-The Coalition for Community Writing (CCW) supports writing as a mindful, creative, and social practice, forged in community partnerships, to promote socially, economically, and environmentally resilient communities.
-We are reimagining how communities write themselves; how writing is used as a tool for public awareness and expression, for dialogue across difference, and for community building; and how higher education and communities can collaborate toward these ends.
-We envision a transformation of higher education to encourage impactful curricula and research as essential outputs of institutions that serve as a vital part of their communities.
+The Coalition for Community Writing (CCW) supports writing as an antiracist mindful, creative, and social practice, forged in community partnerships, to promote socially, economically, and environmentally just and resilient communities.
+We are reimagining how writing is used as a tool for public awareness and expression, for dialogue across difference, and for community building; and how higher education and communities can collaborate toward these ends.
+We envision a transformation of higher education to encourage community-engaged, antiracist, and decolonial curricula and research as essential outputs of institutions that serve as a vital part of their communities.

 Sign up for our Community Writing listserv, a valuable resource and networking space for scholars, students, teachers, and community members.

 Members of the list are welcome to post questions, ideas, and announcements about pedagogy, research, publications, projects, and events regarding community writing and related fields.